Council of the President of the National Assembly of the Republic of Slovenia: Responsibilities

-The President of the National Assembly convenes a meeting of the Council to consult the convening of meetings and proposals on the agenda of meetings of the National Assembly, on other matters related to the work of the National Assembly and its working bodies, the conditions for the formation of new political groups, on the conditions for the work of parliamentary groups and on other matters.
+The speaker of the National Assembly convenes a meeting of the council to consult the convening of meetings and proposals on the agenda of meetings of the National Assembly, on other matters related to the work of the National Assembly and its working bodies, the conditions for the formation of new political groups, on the conditions for the work of parliamentary groups and on other matters.

 Decision-Making

 The meeting of the college shall have a quorum if it is attended by the heads of deputy groups whose members represent more than half of all deputies in the National Assembly.
-If also the re-convening quorum is not present and it is a matter of urgency, decisions within the competence of the college receives President of the National Assembly.
+If also the re-convening quorum is not present and it is a matter of urgency, decisions within the competence of the college receives the speaker of the National Assembly.

-In cases where the Council decides, its decisions are adopted if the proposal is supported by the leaders of deputy groups whose members represent more than half of all deputies in the National Assembly.
+In cases where the council decides, its decisions are adopted if the proposal is supported by the leaders of deputy groups whose members represent more than half of all deputies in the National Assembly.

-Current members in the 8th National Assembly

-Members of the Council in 8th National Assembly are: